germangar/whook/README.md

 You have to fill your API key and SECRET key information in the accounts.json file.<br>
-The ACCOUNT_ID field is the name you give to the account.
+The ACCOUNT_ID field is the **name you give to the account**.
 It's to be included in the alert message to identify the alert target account.<br>
 The password field is required by Kucoin and Bitget but other exchanges may or may not use it.
 If your exchange doesn't give you a password when creating the API key just leave the field blank.<br>
 The EXCHANGE field is self explanatory.
 Valid exchange names are:<br>
 - "**kucoinfutures**"<br>